optix2000/totsugeki/README.md

 Totsugeki "fixes" the "Communicating with Server" issues and lets you totsugeki past the connection screen.

 ## Running
 Running Totsugeki without Strive open will launch Strive, or you can run this any time before the main menu.
-This _may_ trigger antivirus software as any program that patches another tends to look malicious.
+This _may_ trigger antivirus software as it patches GGST live.

 Removing Totsugeki is as simple as deleting the executable and restarting the game.